dcnewman/scons-arduino/README.md

 `arduino.py` has been tested with Arduino 1.5 and 1.6 for both AVR and SAM/ARM architectures.
-To prevent object files from being left in the Arduino application's directory tree, a sleazy symlink trick is used.
+To prevent object files from being left in the Arduino application's directory tree, a sleazy symlink trick is used owing to the restrictive behavior of scons' `Repository()` facility.

 1. `VariantDir()` requires that the source files live in or below the main source tree.
-So, to use just `VariantDir()` the Arduino library sources would need to be copied into the source tree.
+So, to use just `VariantDir()` the Arduino library sources need to be copied into the source tree so as to provide visibility to a scons build.

-2. `Repository()` allows files outside the source tree to be referenced, but when combined with `VariantDir()` requires identical directory naming between the "mounted" repository and the `VariantDir()` directory.
+2. `Repository()` makes sources outside the source tree visible for building without leaving object files in that outside source tree.
+   But, when combined with `VariantDir()` requires identical directory naming between the "mounted" repository and the `VariantDir()` directory.
 Consider, for example,

        source directory = src/
-       build variant directory = build/uno/
+       build variant directory = BUILD/UNO/
-       arduino source = /usr/local/arduino/hardware/arduino/avr/
+       Arduino source directory = /usr/local/arduino/hardware/arduino/avr/

    With the commands

-       VariantDir('build/uno', 'src')
+       VariantDir('BUILD/UNO', 'src')
        Repository('/usr/local/arduino/hardware/arduino/avr')

    there is now a problem.
 When scons looks for Arduino library sources to build, it will require them to be under

-       /usr/local/arduino/hardware/arduino/avr/build/uno
+       /usr/local/arduino/hardware/arduino/avr/BUILD/UNO/

-   This can be dealt with by making a sym link loop from `uno/` to `avr/` but that may cause problems for unsuspecting programs.
+   This can be dealt with by making a symbolic link loop from `UNO/` to `avr/` but that may cause problems with unsuspecting programs.
    Alternatively, we can

        ln -s /usr/local/arduino/hardware/arduino \
-             /usr/local/arduino/hardware/build \
+             /usr/local/arduino/hardware/BUILD \
        ln -s /usr/local/arduino/hardware/arduino/avr \
-             /usr/local/arduino/hardware/arduino/uno \
+             /usr/local/arduino/hardware/arduino/UNO \

-   Thus, when told to build `cores/arduino/*.cpp` (core library) or `libraries/SPI/*.cpp` (SPI library), scons will find them under `build/uno/cores/arduino` and `build/uno/libraries/SPI`.
+   Thus, when told to build `cores/arduino/*.cpp` (core library) or `libraries/SPI/*.cpp` (SPI library), scons will find them under `BUILD/UNO/cores/arduino` and `BUILD/UNO/libraries/SPI`.

-   This tool uses this latter sym linking approach.
+   This tool uses this latter symbolic link approach.
 It's admittedly sleazy -- it puts sym links into the Arduino tree -- but there's presently no better alternatives.
-The symlinks are automatically established; you do not need to manually create them.
-Use with
+The links are automatically established; you do not need to manually create them.
+This method can be used with

    * No `VariantDir()`,
    * `VariantDir('a', )`, and
    * `VariantDir('a/b', )`

-   is supported.
-That is, this code works with no variant dir, a single-directory level variant dir, and a two-directory level variant dir.
+   That is, this code works with no variant directory, a single-directory level variant directory, and a two-directory level variant directory.

 ## Usage

 Copy the `arduino.py` file to your project.
 It can be kept tucked away in a subdirectory.
-Scons also has various means of installing it in site-wide and per-user scons "tool" directories.
-The examples provided here just keep it in a subdirectory named `scons_tools` and provide that directory's name and location to the `Environment()` call.
+Scons also has methods for installing it in site-wide or per-user scons "tool" directories.
+The examples provided here keep it in a subdirectory named `scons_tools` and provide that directory's name and location with the `Environment()` call.

 In you SConstruct file, set into `os.environment()`